-Probably the trendiest night market in Seoul, Dongdaemun Design Plaza Youth Runaway Market drops the bass with weekly music performances and fashion shows that flaunt all the newest Korean styles.
+The trendiest night market in Seoul is Dongdaemun Design Plaza Youth Runaway Market.
+Each week, this bustling area drops the bass with music performances and fashion shows flaunting all the newest Korean styles.

 Cheonggyecheon Time Slip Market

-On the north side of the stream you’ll get a chance to sample some of Bamdokkaebi Night Market’s best street food at one of the many food trucks parked here.
+On the north side of the stream, you’ll get a chance to sample some of Bamdokkaebi Night Market’s best street food at one of the many food trucks parked here.

 Banpo Romantic Moonlight Market